Ningbo Huamao International School

 Ningbo Huamao International School (NBHIS, 华茂国际学校), previously known as Multicultural Education Academy (MEA), is a school for international, expatriate students and Chinese nationals in Yinzhou district, Ningbo, Zhejiang, China.

-The school first opened its doors in 2006 on the grounds of Huamao Foreign Language School.
-It is located in the Yinzhou District, near Wanda Plaza and the University of Nottingham Ningbo Campus.
+The school was founded in 2006 as the Australian International School Ningbo on the grounds of Huamao Foreign Language School in the Yinzhou District.

-NBHIS has 450 students and over 150 faculty members from over 35 countries.
-NBHIS is affiliated with the larger Huamao Foreign Language School, a 5,000-student all-through school.

 The school is co-educational and open to both boarding and day students.
 NBHIS offers three International Baccalaureate programmes PYP, MYP and DP.
 In October 2015 the school became a member of the Round Square Conference of Schools following Board approval at the global conference held at United World College of South East Asia (UWSEA).

 History

-Huamao Group purchased the "international school" from Denise Bradford in 2006.
+Huamao Group purchased the international school from Denise Bradford in 2006.
 The school was originally known as the Australian International School Ningbo, then Huamao Multicultural Education Academy (MEA), and is now known as Ningbo Huamao International School due to a government license change that allows NBHIS to accept Chinese nationals alongside foreign nationals.

 It once had up to 40 students, but by early 2008, it had shrunk to eight paying students.
-During that year, Hua Mao sought a "western partner" to assist in the management of MEA.
-The school signed a joint venture agreement with Mowbray International in 2008 to manage it jointly.
+During that year, Hua Mao sought a western partner to assist in the management of MEA.
+The school signed a joint venture agreement with Mowbray International in 2008 to manage it.
 Paul Stephens arrived as interim principal in early 2008.
 Stephens remained at Hua Mao until September 2008, when the agreement was signed.
 Ivan Moore was the founding principal when he arrived in December 2008.

-The school's facilities have improve regularly as a result of consistent renovations.
-The school has built two new reception areas, a dance drama studio, a music suite and auditorium, a staff room, a library and a reading room, a home economics room, soft play areas, and indoor and outdoor play areas, as well as a new primary kitchen and dining room and an adventure playground in 2015.
-Classrooms are well-equipped, with internet access, data projectors, and computers.
-In 2017, the extensive MYP/DP library and an arts suite of art, music, design, drama, and music specialist classrooms were opened in the adjacent administrative building.
-As the school grows, more renovations are planned for 2018-19.

-The Hua Mao campus includes two stadiums, an indoor swimming pool, three large auditoriums seating 300 to 500 people, a $10 million art gallery designed by Wang Shu, and a five-story science museum with a cinema seating 260 people.

-During the school's early development, the three goals were to "make it safe, fun, and academically rigorous."
-The school's vision emphasizes the importance of blending Eastern and Western curriculum, ideas, and trends so that all students can learn from one another.
+The school's joint venture with Mowbray ended in May 2012, and the Huamao Education Group took full control the following month.

+The school's facilities have been renovated and expanded several times since its foundation.
+In 2013, an English Language Centre opened, followed by a Learning Support program in 2014.
+In 2017, the MYP/DP library was opened in the adjacent administrative building.